 - Clarify the customers’ wants and needs.
 Research customers’ impressions of the current loyalty program, how it impacts their shopping behavior, and which benefits drive behavior.
 Use this customer feedback to update the loyalty program.

 - Integrate gamification into the program to engage customers beyond transactions.
-One advantage of using games to drive loyalty is that gamers are also more likely to be active on social media.
+One advantage of using games to drive loyalty is that gamers are more likely to be active on social media.
 This means they can spread the word about their engagement with others.

-Communicate Loyalty Program to Increase Engagement
+Communicate to Increase Engagement and Participation

 - Include social networks in your customer communications plan.
 Loyal customers are your best advocates.